 I took trains a lot when I was in my late teens and early 20s – it started because I disliked flying, but found that I loved multi-day, cross country trips: watching the landscape slide by, reading, and striking up long conversations with other passengers.
 Then almost 10 years went by before I nostalgically decided to take the train from Seattle to San Diego.
 A decade had transformed the experience: couples hunched over laptops watching movies, most people wore headphones of some kind, and long conversations happened, but on cell phones.
 I don’t think I’m longing for the good-ol-days, but it was a stark noticing of how technology changes environments.

 I heard about IPads about a year ago, and naively thought it sounded like a fad – but then I was the last person I knew to get a cell phone, holding out for years after all of my friends and family had one.
 A cell phone didn’t cure me of digital reluctance – I now stubbornly cling to my flip phone despite the convenience of smart phones.
 A smart phone would intrude into the relatively small amount of life I’m not parked in front of a screen of some kind.
 Because I spend a lot of time commuting, I have time to observe the phenomenon of smart phones and IPads.
 Very few people seem to be able to completely lose themselves in something the size of a playing card.
-IPads are different, with the power to transform a busy street corner, noisy bus, or hectic coffeeshop into a solitary world – the surreal absorption of my stepdaughter playing “Angry Birds”, replicated in the unlikeliest places.
+IPads are different, with the power to transform a busy street corner, noisy bus, or hectic coffeeshop into a solitary world – the surreal and quiet absorption of my stepdaughter playing “Angry Birds”, replicated in the unlikeliest places.
 Again, slowly but inevitably changing common environments and social interactions.

 When the movie The Matrix came out in 1999, it was mostly seen as a smarter sci-fi movie: later, after the first-Friday hubbub died down, philosophers analyzed the movie as a commentary on capitalism and commercialism.
 There is the memorable scene where Neo chooses the red pill, and awakens from a sleek and comfortable existence to a grey, chilly, and grimly mediocre real world.
 Later, visiting the fake world again, he momentarily becomes transfixed by a familiar restaurant – coming to, he guiltily confesses his remembrance – “Really good noodles”, he muses.